ErikPohl444/dynamic_assignment/README.md

 What you do:
 - Call the class object with good parameters
-- Add some cruft-looking code:
+- Add some cruft-looking code-- the magic cruft:
 ```
 import configs
 importlib.reload(configs)
 from configs import t1_xf, t2_xf, t3_xf, t4_xf
 ```
 - Import your variables with the values from the dictionary (see above)

+> [!IMPORTANT]
+> No more referring to shared values in dicts!
+These are first-order variables you've just made using dynamic assignment.

 ## Future plans